Blaxland, New South Wales: Bushwalking Tracks

-Blaxland includes the Florabella Pass and Pippas Pass tracks.
-The Lennox Bridge (Lapstone Hill) and Knapsack Viaduct could be approached via Mitchell's Pass, but do further investigation if planning to hike some or all of the way there.
+Blaxland includes the Florabella Pass track, which leads to Glenbrook, and the Pippas Pass track, leading to a pool on Glenbrook Creek.
+The Lennox Bridge (Lapstone Hill) and Knapsack Viaduct are to the north and can be accessed by Mitchell's Pass.

 Blaxland Redbacks Soccer and Netball Clubs

-It is home to the Blaxland Redbacks soccer and netball teams.
+Blaxland is home to the Blaxland Redbacks soccer and netball teams.

 The Soccer team was established in 1965 and resides at the home ground of St. Johns Oval, Blaxland.
 St. Johns Oval was named after the local St. Johns Ambulance Brigade who original donated the land for the soccer fields to the club.

 Wascoe Siding Miniature Railway

-The Wascoe Siding is a Miniature Railway was established in 1964 by John Green.
+The Wascoe Siding is a Miniature Railway established in 1964 by John Green.
 It is a conversion of a disused railway cutting from the railway line for Glenbrook Station, then named Wascoe Siding.
-Today is serves as spot for hobbyists and historians for miniature trains.
+Today it serves as spot for hobbyists and historians for miniature trains.

-It is located on Grahame St (see map detail above), open to visitors on the 1st Sunday each month (10am to 4pm).